Special Educational Needs and Disability

 How will I know how my child is doing?

 You will be able to discuss your child’s progress at Parents’ Evenings and will receive two reports throughout the year.
-If your child has a support plan you will also be asked to review your child’s targets and set new ones with the class teacher.
+If your child has a support plan you will also be asked to review your child’s targets and set new ones with the class teacher every term at October, February and May half term.

 Your child’s class teacher will be available face to face or via email if you need advice, have concerns or would like an update.
 They will book an appropriate time to speak to you.
 If you need an additional meeting please send emails to eps.admin@eastmat.org.
 Appointments can be made to speak in more detail to the class teacher or SENDCo by visiting the school .